wilsonrc/Android-Learning-Resources/README.md

 ## Articles & Courses

 ### General
+- [Android Basics: User Input](https://www.udacity.com/course/android-basics-user-input--ud836) By the end of this course, you will have learned how to make your app interactive using buttons and changing text.
+- [Android Basics: Multiscreen Apps](https://www.udacity.com/course/android-basics-multiscreen-apps--ud839) By the end of the course, you’ll build a language-learning app that you can share with your friends.
+- [Android Basics: Networking](https://www.udacity.com/course/android-basics-networking--ud843) By the end of the course, you’ll build an app that gets you up to date earthquake information
+- [Android Basics: Data Storage](https://www.udacity.com/course/android-basics-data-storage--ud845) In this course, you will learn about the importance of data persistence when building an Android app.
+We'll introduce you to the fundamentals of SQL, the programming language needed to interact with an SQLite relational database.
 - [Developing Android Apps](https://www.udacity.com/course/new-android-fundamentals--ud851) This course blends theory and practice to help you build great apps the right way.
 - [Advanced Android App Development](https://www.udacity.com/course/advanced-android-app-development--ud855) In this course, you will learn how to make your app production-ready by developing a variety of different sample apps, each designed to showcase advanced capabilities of the Android platform, including fragments, widgets, media playback, and testing.
 - [Android Code Path](https://guides.codepath.com/android) Central crowdsourced resource for complete and up-to-date practical Android developer guides for any topic.